For better security, avoid installing WordPress sites with the user name “admin”.

 To learn more about this plugin, go here: Username Changer

-Although this tutorial is mostly designed for non-technical WordPress users, let’s go one step further and show you how to change a WordPress user name inside the WordPress database.
+Although this tutorial is really designed for non-technical WordPress users, let’s go one step further and show you how to change your WordPress username inside the WordPress database.

 All you need is access to your server’s control panel.